nimbella/docs/docs/common-flags.md

+---
+id: flags
+title: Command Flags
+sidebar_label: Command Flags
+---

 # Nim command flags

 This document explains flags that appear on many `nim` commands with similar meaning.
-Flags unique to one or very few commands are documented [in the command summary](nim-cmd.md).
+Flags unique to one or very few commands are documented [in the command summary](command-summary.md).

 * [`--apihost`](#--apihost)
 * [`--auth`](#--auth)